laravel/docs/helpers.md

 <a name="method-data-fill"></a>
 #### `data_fill()` {#collection-method}

-The `data_fill` function will fill data in the target array or object where needed, using "dot" notation:
+The `data_fill` function will fill data in the target array or object using "dot" notation:

     $data = ['foo' => 'bar'];